linkret/Puerto-Rico-Bot/README.md

 Currently running `main.exe` will let you play against the computer - which is configured to use the MCTS algorithm (with search set to only 500 iterations).
 When I optimize the code to run faster, I'll up this iteration count.
 There's also an idea to give the bots a fixed amount of time (like 1000ms) for each move, and just output the best found move regardless of iteration count.
 This would also work for maxN() algorithm with iterative deepening!

 The end goal is to make the bots unbeatable by normal humans.
-It's already able to consistently beat me, and I consider myself a decent enough player.
+The computer is already able to often beat me, and I consider myself a decent enough player.

 ## Building the project